Harbour Porpoise(Phocoena phocoena)

 Harbour porpoises are dark grey in colour, with lighter grey on their bellies.
 Photo credit: Neil Fisher.

-Harbour porpoise have a circumpolar distribution throughout the temperate and boreal waters of the northern hemisphere.
-Three isolated groups are recognized: north Pacific, north Atlantic, and Black Sea- Sea of Azov.
-They prefer near coastal waters although occasional sightings in deep water are recorded (see map below).
+Harbor porpoise have a circumpolar distribution throughout the temperate and boreal waters of the northern hemisphere.
+Three isolated groups are recognized: North Pacific, North Atlantic, and Black Sea- Sea of Azov.
+They prefer being near coastal waters although occasional sightings in deep water are recorded (see map below).
 They are frequently seen in BC’s many inlets and fjords.
 Infrequently, they may also be spotted in brackish rivers.

-Harbour porpoise are thought to remain resident for extended periods in one area.
-They are a very difficult animal to spot and individually identify due to their small dorsal fin, cryptic behaviour, and minimal surface activity.
+Harbor porpoise are thought to remain resident for extended periods in one area.
+They are a very difficult animal to spot and individually identify due to their small dorsal fin, cryptic behavior, and minimal surface activity.

-Harbour porpoises are generally seen in small groups between 2 to 5 animals.
-Larger congregations of several dozen harbour porpoises are sometimes observed, particularly in spring or fall.
+Harbor porpoises are generally seen in small groups between 2 to 5 animals.
+Larger congregations of several dozen harbor porpoises are sometimes observed, particularly in spring or fall.
 These large groups are thought to be feeding on prey that is concentrated by strong, seasonal tides.
-Harbour porpoise feed on small schooling fishes, such has herring, eelpouts, hake, sandlance, salmon and cod, as well as squid.
-Calves may also feed on euphasiids between weaning and when they commence eating fish.
+Harbor porpoise feed on small schooling fishes, such as herring, eelpouts, hake, sandlance, salmon and cod, as well as squid.
+Calves may also feed on euphasiids between weaning and when they begin eating fish.

 Hybridization between Dall’s porpoise and harbour porpoise occurs occasionally in BC waters with harbour porpoise as the paternal parent and Dall’s porpoise as the maternal parent.
 Hybrids tend to appear more similar to Dall’s porpoise in body shape, diving characteristics and behaviour, but they lack the white side patches and the colouring is more similar to the harbour porpoise.